lawlesscreation/coding-standards/javascript-jquery.md

 ## Plug-ins

 - Use the [jQuery boilerplate](https://github.com/jquery-boilerplate/boilerplate) for plugin creation;
-- Prefix your plugin name with 'jquery' so its easily recognised as a jQuery plugin e.g.: `jqueryCarousel`;
+- Prefix your plugin name with 'jquery' so its easily recognised as a jQuery plugin e.g.: `jqueryFunkyCarousel`;
-- Prefix your folder name with 'jquery' e.g.: /jquery-carousel/;
+- Prefix your folder name with 'jquery' e.g.: /jquery.funky-carousel/;
-- Prefix your file name with 'jquery' e.g.: jquery.carousel.js;
+- Prefix your file name with 'jquery' e.g.: jquery.funky-carousel.js;

 ## Performance